coreruleset/website/content/blog/2020-09-01-introducing-msc_pyparser.md

 ### Example 2 - Add new tags to certain rules

-Maybe you have read the blog post about the plans to [introduce CAPEC tagging into CRS](https://coreruleset.org/20200608/overhauling-the-crs-tags/).
+Maybe you have read the blog post about the plans to [introduce CAPEC tagging into CRS]({{< ref "blog/2020-06-08-overhauling-the-crs-tags.md" >}}).
 We have implemented these changes (and it's already in the CRS v3.3 release) with the help of the `msc_parser`.
-We prepared the CAPEC tag for every rule in a seperate CSV file (-&gt; format: rule-id;tag).
+We prepared the CAPEC tag for every rule in a seperate CSV file (-> format: rule-id;tag).

-Ervin has provided us with an example named [example3\_addtag.py](https://github.com/digitalwave/msc_pyparser/blob/master/examples/example3_addtag.py) that prepends tags in front of the existing tag "OWASP\_CRS".
+Ervin has provided us with an example named [example3_addtag.py](https://github.com/digitalwave/msc_pyparser/blob/master/examples/example3_addtag.py) that prepends tags in front of the existing tag `"OWASP_CRS"`.
 For the CAPEC tagging, we've transformed the script into appendtag.py script by replacing the while loop (`while aidx < len…`) with a separate routine and then making sure the script takes rule ids and the tag to be appended as a command line parameter.

 ```python
 #!/usr/bin/env python3